phamnam2003/challenges/tech/otel/SIGNAL.md

   - Denoting when a page becomes interactive
 - A Span is best used to the first scenario because it’s an operation with a start and an end.
 - A Span Event is best used to track the second scenario because it represents a meaningful, singular point in time.

+### When to use span events versus span attributes

+- Since span events also contain attributes, the question of when to use events instead of attributes might not always have an obvious answer.
+To inform your decision, consider whether a specific timestamp is meaningful.
+- If the timestamp in which the operation completes is meaningful or relevant, attach the data to a span event.
+If the timestamp isn’t meaningful, attach the data as span attributes.

+### Span Links

+- Links exist so that you can associate one span with one or more spans, implying a causal relationship.
+For example, let’s say we have a distributed system where some operations are tracked by a trace.
+- In response to some of these operations, an additional operation is queued to be executed, but its execution is asynchronous.
+We can track this subsequent operation with a trace as well.
+- We would like to associate the trace for the subsequent operations with the first trace, but we cannot predict when the subsequent operations will start.
+We need to associate these two traces, so we will use a span link.
+- You can link the last span from the first trace to the first span in the second trace.
+Now, they are causally associated with one another.
+- Links are optional but serve as a good way to associate trace spans with one another.
+- For more information see [Span Links](https://opentelemetry.io/docs/specs/otel/trace/api/#link)

+### Span Status

+- Each span has a status.
+The three possible values are:
+  - `Unset`: The default value.
+It means the span has no status.
+  - `Error`: The operation represented by the span has failed.
+  - `Ok`: The operation represented by the span has completed successfully.

+### Span Kinds

+- When a span is created, it is one of `Client`, `Server`, `Internal`, `Producer`, or `Consumer`.
+This span kind provides a hint to the tracing backend as to *how the trace* should be assembled.
+According to the `OpenTelemetry specification`, the parent of a server span is often a *remote client span*, and the child of a client span is usually a server span.
+Similarly, the parent of a *consumer span* is always a *producer* and the child of a *producer span is always a consumer*.
+If not provided, the span kind is assumed to be internal.

+For more information regarding [SpanKind](https://opentelemetry.io/docs/specs/otel/trace/api/#spankind)

+#### Client

+- A `client span` represents a *synchronous* outgoing remote call such as an outgoing HTTP request or database call.
+Note that in this context, *“synchronous”* does not refer to `async/await`, but to the fact that it is not queued for later processing.

+#### Server

+- A server span represents a synchronous incoming remote call such as an incoming HTTP request or remote procedure call.

+#### Internal

+- Internal spans represent operations which do not cross a process boundary.
+Things like instrumenting a function call or an Express middleware may use internal spans.

+#### Producer

+- Producer spans represent the creation of a job which may be asynchronously processed later.
+It may be a remote job such as one inserted into a job queue or a local job handled by an event listener.

+#### Consumer

+- Consumer spans represent the processing of a job created by a producer and may start long after the producer span has already ended.